guettli/addicted-to-google/README.md

 * the search engine
 * my android mobile phone
-* GSuite for notes
+* GSuite for notes, calendar and contacts.
 * Gmail for my mails
 * Maps and navigation
-* Authentication: Login via Google"
+* Authentication: "Login via Google"
 * ....

 How does it feel to be addicted to this giant?